plaf2000/ethz-summaries/eprog/eprog_en.md

 ```

 - Let `Q1` be `{y > 7}`, and `Q2` be `{y == 20}` (also other statements can work here).
-- With the assignement rules we can say that
+- With the assignment rules we can say that
   - `{true && x > 7} y = x; {y > 7}` is valid and
   - `{true && x <= 7} y = 20; {y == 20}` is valid
 - Furthermore, `(y>7 || y==20)` $\implies$ ` y>5`

-Hence the riple is valid.
+Hence the triple is valid.

 ###### Weakest precondition (*"Schwächste" Vorbedingung*)